Need to feed your family but stay on budget? We’ll show you how to feed your family on a tight budget without stress or strain.

-Big box stores can be a great source of savings, but only if you will use all of the food purchased.
+Warehouse clubs (like Costco and Sam’s club) can be a great source of savings, but only if you will use all of the food purchased.

 Items like meat, fish, cheese, bread, and grains can be well worth the trip, but spices, for example, will likely lose their potency before you get through one of those super-sized containers.

 In addition, pay close attention to the per unit cost and take the time to compare it to your regular grocery stores’ unit costs, this way you’ll be sure of the deals you are getting.

 Once planning your meals and shopping more carefully are under your belt, another great way to feed the family on a budget is to choose your recipes based on cheaper main ingredients.

 Meat and dairy are both higher cost proteins, so using them less and opting for cheaper (and healthier) protein sources such as legumes (beans, lentils, chickpeas, green peas, etc.) and tofu helps with feeding the family on a budget.